Objective trajectories in hybrid classical-quantum dynamics: Introduction

-We shall here consider a qubit and a quantum harmonic oscillator which are coupled to classical degrees of freedom are described by a phase-space manifold $\mathcal{M}$, and for simplicity in the following we take $\mathcal{M} \equiv \R^{2n}$, the space of position and momentum $z=q,p$ for $n$ particles.
+We shall here consider a qubit and a quantum harmonic oscillator that are coupled to classical degrees of freedom that are described by a phase-space manifold $\mathcal{M}$, and for simplicity in the following we take $\mathcal{M} \equiv \R^{2n}$, the space of position and momentum $z=q,p$ for $n$ particles.
 The quantum degrees of freedom are described by a Hilbert space $\hil$, which might be finite or infinite dimensional.
-Given the Hilbert space, we define the set of positive semi-definite operators whose trace is at most unity as $S_{\leq 1}(\hil)$.
-The object describing the state of this composite system at a given time is the map $\cqstate : \mathcal{M} \rightarrow S_{\leq 1}(\hil)$ such that, when the quantum degrees of freedom are traced out, returns a valid probability distribution over the phase-space.
-We will call this the hybrid-density.
+Given the Hilbert space, we define the set of positive semi-definite operators as $S(\hil)$.
+The object describing the state of this composite system at a given time is the map $\cqstate : \mathcal{M} \rightarrow S(\hil)$ such that, when the quantum degrees of freedom are traced out, returns a valid probability distribution over the phase-space.
+We will call this the hybrid-density, and in this paper we are using natural units, setting $\hbar = 1$.
+The hybrid density is a probability density over a phase space, taking values in the collective variable $z=(q,p)$.
+As such, it need not be subnormalized for each $z$ but it must be a normalized distribution once integrated over all classical configurations.
 Mathematically, we have that the distribution $\text{prob}(z) = \tr{\cqstate(z)}$ is such that $\text{prob}(z) \geq 0$ for all $z \in \mathcal{M}$, and it is normalized $\int_{\mathcal{M}} \rmd z \, \text{prob}(z) = 1$.
 From the above property it is easy to show that, if the classical degrees of freedom are traced out, the resulting state $\rho = \int_{\mathcal{M}} \rmd z \, \cqstate(z)$ is a valid quantum state (i.e., a positive semi-definite operator with unit trace).
 The simplest such system is the hybrid qubit, whose state can be written as

 If we integrate over phase space, we obtain the density matrix of the qubit, while if we take the trace of the density matrix, we are left with the phase-space density of a classical particle.